 - What is Phonics?

 - What is Essential Letters and Sounds?

 - How we teach phonics

 - ELS progression

-- · Supporting your child with reading at home
+- Supporting your child with reading at home

 - Pronouncing pure sounds

-- Supporting your child with writing at home

 WHAT IS PHONICS AND WHY DO WE TEACH IT?

 - Method of teaching beginners to read and pronounce words by learning to associate letters or letter groups with the sounds they represent. - There are 26 letters in the alphabet but there are 44 main sounds in the English Language.
 Each sound is represented by a grapheme (the written representation of a sound). - English is one of the most challenging languages to learn as there are so many ways to spell the sounds of our language.